swiftly-solution/documentation/docgen/output/events/gameevents/onsfuievent.md

 ---

 # OnSfuievent
-This event is triggered when sfuievent is triggered
+This event is triggered when sfuievent is triggered.
 ::: tabs
 @tab Lua
 ```lua